 If you don’t already have a desktop vaporizer, and looking for a great budget option, then depending on price, the Arizer XQ2 might be the best desktop vaporizer for you.

-POTV has the Arizer XQ2 for $179.95 and the Extreme-Q for $149.
-I DO think that the XQ2 is worth it at that price, and that’s the cheapest I’ve seen it.
+POTV has the Arizer XQ2 for $199 and the Extreme-Q for $149.
+I think the XQ2 is worth that price.
 The XQ2 retailed for $319.99 when they first released it, which is insanely expensive for the lack of performance upgrades.
 Click here to buy the XQ2 from POTV.

 So far, the Arizer XQ2 desktop vaporizer has received glowing reviews, and it is a great budget desktop vaporizer.
 However, it still doesn’t compare to the Volcano Hybrid’s simplicity, quick, potent sessions, and overall reliability.
-However, the Volcano Hybrid retails for $699 ($559 via POTV w/ code S&B20), which is over $500 more expensive.
-The Volcano Classic is the cheaper of the volcano vaporizer options retailing for $479 ($373 via VAPOR w/ code WIZARD22), roughly $300 more than the Arizer XQ2.
+However, the Volcano Hybrid retails for $699, which is over $500 more expensive.
+The Volcano Classic is the cheaper of the volcano vaporizer options, retailing for $479, roughly $300 more than the Arizer XQ2.
 If you compare it to whip-only vapes like the Ditanium or 7th-floor units, you are still spending less money with the XQ2, and you get the balloon option.

 If you end up buying the XQ2, especially if you are a heavy user, I would consider picking up a few extra screens because they will eventually get lost or too dirty, even though they do throw in a few extras.
 I would also get one additional pack of bags if you plan to use bags, and if you think you will be primarily a whip user, I would consider an extra whip.
 Then you should be good for years of use.

-Thank you for taking the time to check out my Arizer XQ2 desktop vaporizer review, and feel free to hit me up in the comments below with any questions about the Arizer XQ2, the Extreme-Q, or any other vaporizer.
+Thank you for taking the time to check out my Arizer XQ2 desktop vaporizer review.
+Feel free to hit me up in the comments below with any questions about the Arizer XQ2, the Extreme-Q, or any other vaporizer.
 I pretty much have them all.
 Have a great day and happy vaping.

 Arizer XQ2 Desktop Vaporizer